TelegramMessenger/Telegram-iOS/README.md

 ### 4.1 Development environment

-* A mac running the latest version of OS X.
+* A Mac running the latest version of OS X.
 * Get the latest Xcode from the Mac App Store.
 * [AppleDoc](https://github.com/tomaz/appledoc)
 * [CocoaPods](https://cocoapods.org/)